TiagoFar78/ResumosMeic/Tese/PIC/Papers notes.md

 _Information about how they made regulatory compliance can be found on their section "FINALISED ITERATION – REGULATORY AND CODE COMPLIANCE"_

+# Automated code compliance checking research based on BIM and knowledge graph

+This paper aim is to transform regulatory text into machine-readable formats, enabling computers to perform efficient and accurate compliance checks on building designs.
+Regulatory codes are processed with Natural Language Processing (NLP) to extract entities, attributes, and relationships, forming a knowledge graph.
+BIM model data is exported in IFC format, and converted into machine-readable structures (IFCOWL and RDF) to align with the regulatory knowledge graph.
+The system uses checking rules (implemented via SPARQL queries) to evaluate if BIM model components conform to the regulatory requirements.
+Then reports are generated automatically.

+It covers regulations from:
+- Uniform Standards for Civil Building Design
+- Code for fire prevention in building design
+- Accessibility Design Code
+- Fire Prevention Code for Building Interior Decoration Design
+- Building Water Supply and Drainage Design Code

+It was also able to complete the analysis in short periods of time, less than 10s, and achieve an accuracy above 96%. _Not sure if that is actually good._